-We use a variety of security measures, including encryption and access controls.
+We use a variety of security measures.
+They include encryption and access controls.
 This helps us to protect the security, integrity and availability of information.

-We restrict access to areas, where personal information is stored, to our own and partner agency staff.
-These areas can only be accessed by people holding the appropriate identification.
+We restrict access to areas, where personal information is stored.
+Access is restricted to our own and partner agency staff.
+Storage areas can only be accessed by people holding the appropriate identification.

 How long will you keep my personal information?

-We manage records containing personal information according to the OPCC’s Retention Schedule.
+We manage records with personal information according to the OPCC’s Retention Schedule.